nuprl/MultiPL-E/index.md

 Most of the work (recursive substitution, actually generating the strings, etc.) takes place in the `generic_evaluator.py` script.
-This should work for any language that you throw at it.
+This should work for any language that you throw at it, although your mileage may vary.

 ### Creating humaneval_to_